kintsugi-programmer/crypto-cross-web3-ethereum-transfer-dapp-fullstack-suite/README.md

 **What happens here:**
 - Vite creates a minimal React project (faster than Create React App)
 - Installs React, ReactDOM, and Vite tooling
-- `ethers` - For blockchain interaction
+- `ethers` - For blockchain & our smart contract interaction
 - `react-icons` - For UI icons

 **Expected Output:**